sdcarlson/cs118_proj1/README.md

 ### Difficulties Encountered

 The first difficulty with this project was extracting the filename and extension.
-We struggled to come of with delimiters that would work for all cases that we were required to handle.
-The ultimate solution was to use the `strchr` function to identify the beginning of the file identifier after the first character following the first `\` symbol, and the end of the identifier 5 characters before the next `\` symbol (since this symbol was guaranteed to correspond with the `\` in `HTTP/1.1`).
+We struggled to come up with delimiters that would work for all cases that we were required to handle.
+The ultimate solution was to use the `strchr` function to identify the beginning of the file identifier after the first character following the first `/` symbol, and the end of the identifier 5 characters before the next `\` symbol (since this symbol was guaranteed to correspond with the `/` in `HTTP/1.1`).
 This string was copied into a separate buffer, and the filename was separated from the file extension using the `.` symbol as the delimiter.

 The next difficulty encountered was converting `%20` back into spaces.
-An in-place approach was proving challenging due to the difference in length between the input string containing `%20` and the desired output string containing spaces.
+An in-place approach proved challenging due to the difference in length between the input string containing `%20` and the desired output string containing spaces.
 The solution was to copy the input string into a new buffer character-by-character and simply replace `%20` with a space whenever it appeared during the transcription.

 The final difficulty was actually reading data from the requested file.
 The initial approach for using the `fgets` function failed for non-text output because the function automatically appended null bytes after newlines.
 The solution was to use the `fread` function to simply read the entire file at once.

 ### Resources Consulted